Luc Bovens: Biography

 Bovens attended the Katholieke Universiteit Leuven in Belgium, studying Social Sciences, before moving to the University of Minnesota, Minneapolis.
-Here he completed an MA in Sociology, an MA in philosophy and a PhD in philosophy in 1990.
+Here he completed an MA in sociology, an MA in philosophy and a PhD in philosophy in 1990.

 He was a research assistant in the National Fund for Scientific Research in Belgium, before gaining a professorship in the department of philosophy at the University of Colorado at Boulder in 1990.

 Bovens was Director of the Philosophy, Probability and Modeling (PPM) research group with Stephan Hartmann at the University of Konstanz, Germany, from 2002 to 2005, and an editor of Economics and Philosophy from 2002 to 2007.

 He was a professor in and the head of the department of Philosophy, Logic and Scientific Method at the London School of Economics 2004 through 2017.
+In the Fall of 2011, he was a Fellow at the Swedish Collegium for Advanced Study.
 In 2018 Bovens joined the Philosophy Department at the University of North Carolina at Chapel Hill as a professor, and core member of the Philosophy, Politics & Economics (PPE) Program.